 Yet those who can claim all three strands can be said to be (if such a superlative can be applied) the most unquestionably Jewish.

 Finally – from the previous piece we can see that the one inescapable fact emerging, from even a cursory glance at the Jewish people of history and the world, is that one size does not fit all.
 There are many different aspects to what can be described as the Jewish identity.
-Sephardic Jewry differs from that of the Ashkenazim; secular from religious; Israeli from north American and European.
+Sephardic Jewry differs from that of the Ashkenazim and from Mizrahim; secular from religious; Israeli from north American and European.

-Such an understanding of the various strands of Judaism would go some way to uncovering the truths that lies hidden beneath fear, anger, resentment and propaganda.
+Such an understanding of the various strands of Judaism would go some way to uncovering the truths that lie hidden beneath fear, anger, resentment and propaganda.
 Such truths should be embraced.